bioimage-io/bioimageio-chatbot/docs/usage-example.md

-# BioImage.IO ChatBot Usage Example Guide
+# BioImage.IO Chatbot Usage Example Guide

 ## Introduction
 Welcome to the world of BioImage.IO Chatbot, a revolutionary conversational assistant designed exclusively for the bioimage community.
 Our chatbot is more than just a virtual conversationalist; it's a sophisticated AI-powered tool that offers personalized, context-aware responses by drawing from a diverse array of databases, tool-specific documentation, and structured data sources.